TexasDigitalLibrary/Vireo/README.md

 ### Configure application

 Currently, in order to have Tomcat know where the external configuration directory is, `webapp/META-INF/context.xml` will have to be updated.
-Skip step 1 if build package setting `assets.uri`.
+Skip step 1 if package built defining `config.uri`.

 1) Update [context.xml](https://github.com/TexasDigitalLibrary/Vireo/blob/master/src/main/WEB-INF/context.xml) to set external configuration directory